Blerr511/vite-react-starter/README.md

 Clone the repo and run `yarn install`

-## Start

-After the successfull installation of the packages: `yarn start`

 ## Included technologies

 You can find any info about used technologies on it's official site.